Binding Tariff Information Rulings

 - .doc file for documents

-You can also send samples of other types of goods to help with accurate classification.
+You can also send samples of other types of goods to help with an accurate classification.

 Opening times for delivery of samples

-Deliver and collect samples at HM Revenue and Customs Customs Duty Liability Team - Tariff Classification Service:
+Deliver and collect samples at HMRC Customs Duty Liability Team - Tariff Classification Service:

 10th Floor SE